sonykey2003/tf-aws-lab/openvpn/README.md

 ### What It Does
 * Create an `Ubuntu 22.04`(latest AMI) EC2 instance with `t3.small` spec.
 * Auto provision OpenVPN installation from the [official source](https://openvpn.net/vpn-software-packages/ubuntu/).
+* Enroll the server to your JC tenant.

 ### Getting Started
 * Create an empty file `linux-key-pair.pem` at the root of the openVPN terraform folder.